BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Ahmad Rezaii

-Ahmad completed his Bachelor's in Computer Science at Boise State University and is currently a Master's student at Boise State University.
+Ahmad completed his Bachelor's in Computer Science at Boise State University and is currently pursuing a PhD in the Computing program at Boise State University.
 He is currently involved with the ParFlow project.

 * * *